tez-capital/docs.tez.capital_content/en/tezgov/tutorials/voting-on-proposals.md

 2. *Exploration* Proposal needs to hit quorum (between 20-70% based on participation history) and it needs to further hit an acceptance level of 80%+.
 If it fails to meet these thresholds, the process resets back to the *Proposal* stage.
 3. *Cooldown* The proposal is tested on a dedicated test network to make sure it migrates and runs.
 Dapp developers make sure this proposal doesn't break their dapps.
 4. *Promotion* Proposal needs to hit quorum (between 20-70% based on participation history) and it needs to further hit an acceptance level of 80%+.
 If it fails to meet these thresholds, the process resets back to the *Proposal* stage.
 5. *Adoption* The proposal is officially accepted and goes into effect at the end of the *Adoption* stage.
-The Ghostnet test network is upgraded as a final test before Mainnet adoption.
-Dapp developers make sure this proposal doesn't break their dapps and make any necessary changes to their dapps.
+Protocol test networks are used before Mainnet adoption so bakers and application developers can verify that the proposal does not break their infrastructure.

 ### Understanding Quorum